 Secure Deployment and DevOps (https://theagileadmin.com/what-is-devops/)

 - Our components are created, destroyed, and deployed by automated code subject to our software development lifecycle.
-Direct interaction with resources will be minimized utilizing repeatable, auditable and remediable processes, which greatly reduces errors.
+Direct interaction with resources will be minimized by utilizing repeatable, auditable, and remediable processes, which greatly reduces errors.

 - Threat modeling every service that faces the outside world

 - Traditional tests, such as unit testing, integration testing, and end-to-end regression testing.
-These tests ensure that software works and no significant bugs are introduced that affect functionality and data integrity.
+These tests ensure the software works and that no significant bugs are introduced that affect functionality and data integrity.

-- Static Code Testing utilizing automated programs that read the code and look for patterns of insecurity such as places for SQL injection to occur.
+- Static Code Testing using automated programs that read the code and look for patterns of insecurity, such as places for SQL injection to occur.

-- Downstream library analysis -- looking for vulnerabilities in libraries (and the libraries they use)
+- Downstream library analysis, such as looking for vulnerabilities in libraries (and the libraries they use).

-- In addition to Dynamic Code testing on every code commit, we will employ both automated and human-based penetration tests across all assets on a regular basis to look for problems, and to ensure our detection systems are working as expected.
+- In addition to code testing before deployment, we employ both automated and human-based penetration tests across all assets on a regular basis to look for problems and to ensure our detection systems are working as expected.